Korean Payment Etiquette: The Small Gesture Most Tourists Never Notice

 Advertisement

 I thought the transaction was finished.
 I had already shifted my weight, already reached for my phone, already begun leaving the moment.
-That was when I noticed the pause.

 The cashier's hands were still extended, holding my card.
 Not impatient.
 Not stiff.
 Just waiting.
 I realized I had skipped something, though I didn't yet know what it was.